Raindrop Geomagic Announces Studio 7

 The Studio 7 package from Raindrop Geomagic promises advances in registration and large-dataset handling

 2004-12-04 - Research Triangle Park, N.C., USA: Raindrop Geomagic has announced that Geomagic Studio 7, scheduled for release in January 2005, features major advances in registration and large-dataset handling.
-Geomagic Studio is used by manufacturers worldwide for automated reconstruction and redesign of physical parts and molds, mass production of customised devices, and build-to-order manufacturing.
+Geomagic Studio is used by manufacturers worldwide for automated reconstruction and redesign of physical parts and molds, mass production of customized devices, and build-to-order manufacturing.

 Geomagic says that the latest version of Studio enables faster and easier registration.
 A new fitting algorithm automatically determines when convergence to a final alignment has occurred, saving time over traditional trial-and-error methods.
-Further time savings are possible with new code that analyses scan overlap regions and creates groups of objects that can be registered in a hierarchical fashion.
+Further time savings are possible with new code that analyzes scan overlap regions and creates groups of objects that can be registered in a hierarchical fashion.

 In addition to speed and ease-of-use, greater registration quality can be achieved through new features in Geomagic Studio 7.
-Colour maps graphically show alignment problems for each scan, making it easy to see deviations.
+Color maps graphically show alignment problems for each scan, making it easy to see deviations.
 Users can pre-select areas that they want to be automatically aligned by the software.
 During manual registration, the software performs iterations until the proper fit is achieved and displays local-fitting statistics to ensure registration quality.